The business has operated in Penrith since 1977, and we have been at our current office since 1983. All our staff are local.

 If you would like us to email you our newsletter each time it comes out, please email email@example.com or sign up by clicking on the blue button.

 Bruce Coode was admitted as a solicitor of the Supreme Court of New South Wales in February of 1977.
 He promptly began practicing as a solicitor in Penrith and has been living and working here ever since.

 Bruce’s practice first moved to the current site at 19 The Crescent, Penrith in 1983, it was then known as Coode & Roberts and while Bruce has had some other partners in the business since that time, he has remained at this location assisting clients in Penrith for 40 years.

 Bruce has extensive experience in criminal matters, having commenced his career appearing for clients on serious criminal offences on his first two days as a solicitor.
 He has appeared in every Court up to the High Court of Australia, and in a wide variety of criminal matters ranging from driving license matters through to murder and sexual assault matters.
 In his nearly 40 years of practise Bruce has assisted a number of men and women who are charged with very serious crimes, and understands both the laws in the area and the stress that his criminal law clients are going through.

-Bruce also has extensive experience in property matters, having acted during his career for many individuals purchasing or selling a house, applying to Council for various approvals, or assisting clients who are the subject of a compulsory acquisition.
+Bruce also has extensive experience in property matters, having acted during his career for many individuals purchasing or selling a house, applying to Council for various approvals, assisting clients who are the subject of a compulsory acquisition, or acting for lessors or lessees in relation to entering into leases or enforcing their rights.
 In addition to working for individual clients in private practice as a solicitor for all that time, he was a legal advisor to three local councils for many years, and has lectured in real estate law at university.
 He understands more than just your basic conveyance, and is well equipped to assist you with all aspects of your property transactions.